Spectrum evolution and chirping of laser-induced spin wave packets in thin iron films

-In conclusion, we show experimentally the propagation of optically excited MSSWs in thin iron films with propagation distances of order tens of microns, which may find the application in magnonic waveguides and logic gates.
+In conclusion, we show experimentally the propagation of optically excited MSSWs in thin iron films with propagation distances of order tens of microns, which may find practical application in magnonic circuits and logic gates.
 Additional advantages of iron as a metal for magnonic applications include the relatively easy manufacturing procedure of the thin films and the strong in-plane magneto-crystalline anisotropy.
 We use the latter here to tune the character of the MSSW wave packet spectrum evolution in the presence of laser-induced thermal gradients and its chirping with distance.
-Generated wave packets are spectrally broad and hardly to describe analytically.
-Nonetheless, the analysis of optically generated ultra broadband SW packets is crucial for wave-based data processing in future hybrid magnonic-photonic devices.
-Furthermore, the optical pump-probe technique gives a powerful toolbox for the detailed investigation of the SWs packet including: the extraction of its spectral evolution in space, the dispersion law, and the chirping in the time domain.
-The first two options are available with Brillouin light scattering (BLS) techniques as well \cite{Demokritov_BLS_PhysReports2001,Kalyabin_SSWinTaped_JAP2019}, while the chirping investigation is accessible in BLS with introduction phase resolution with corresponding complication of the measurement scheme \cite{Fohr_phaseBLS_RevSciInst2009}, or, alternatively, with the scanning antennae technique \cite{Annenkov_superdirectional_SW_EPL_2018, Annenkov_analysis_JCTE_2012}.
-The ultrafast laser pulses provide all above possibilities out-of-box with excellent spatial and temporal resolution.
+Notably, the chirp of the MSSWs in iron films analogous to the one reported here has been detected in previous experiments with microstripe antennae (Fig. 2 in \cite{Sekiguchi_NPG_Asia_mat_2017}), but was not extensively discussed.
+Thus, the presented analysis of ultrabroadband SW packets and their chirping is of current interest for fundamental studies and the design of future hybrid magnonic-photonic-electronic devices.
+With this evidence, we ratify the optical pump-probe technique as a powerful toolbox for the detailed investigation of SWs packets, including: capture of the wave spectral evolution in space, its dispersion law and chirping in the time domain.
+The first two options are available with the Brillouin light scattering (BLS) techniques as well \cite{Demokritov_BLS_PhysReports2001,Kalyabin_SSWinTaped_JAP2019}, while the chirping investigation is accessible in BLS with the introduction of phase resolution and the corresponding complication of the measurement scheme \cite{Fohr_phaseBLS_RevSciInst2009, Collet_UltraThinYIG_APL2017}, or, alternatively, with the scanning antennae technique \cite{Annenkov_superdirectional_SW_EPL_2018, Annenkov_analysis_JCTE_2012}.
+The ultrafast laser pulses provide all the above possibilities out-of-box with excellent spatial-temporal resolution.